nervmouse/moleculer-nativecall/README.md

 # Molecular NativeCall
-Use other services as native objects inside services for [MoleculerJS framework](https://github.com/moleculerjs/moleculer)
+Use other services as native objects for [MoleculerJS framework](https://github.com/moleculerjs/moleculer)

 ## Install